capnemo/billion_bits/README.md

 ### Tests
 reg_tests/test_all.sh will run tests on base 2 and base 2^63 for all the operators.
 The file reg_tests/operator_drv.cpp is instructive in the usage of this library.

+### Dependencies
+C++ 11 or greater.
+Linux or Macos
+Clang version 8 or greater.
+Yasm 1.3.0 or greater